the-teachingRSE-project/competencies/competencies.md

 The deployment of computer-based modelling and simulation has dramatically changed the practice of science in a large number of fields.
-It has enabled the hitherto impossible study of new classes of problems, often replacing traditional experimentation and observation.
+It has enabled the hitherto impossible study of new classes of problems, often replacing traditional experimentation and observation (it can also serve to integrate a communal body of knowledge [@Parker2022]).
-It can also serve to integrate a communal body of knowledge [@Parker2022].
+Thereby it has the potential of changing our way of generating knowledge, while at the same time it challenges our notions of explaining science.
-Humphreys [@humphreys_extending_2004] regards this development as "more important than the invention of the calculus in the 1660s, an event that remained unparalleled for almost 300 years".
+Humphreys [@humphreys_extending_2004] regards this development as "more important than the invention of calculus in the 1660s, an event that remained unparalleled for almost 300 years".
 The epistemological status of computer modelling and simulation is still the subject of debate, which ranges from the postulate of a new process of knowledge creation that has its own, unique, epistemology [@winsberg_sanctioning_1999] to the perception that from a philosophy of science perspective, there is nothing really new [@frigg_philosophy_2009].